lukso-network/docs/docs/learn/migrate-to-lukso.md

 ## Things to watch out for

-- Universal Profiles are abstracted smart accounts that can be controlled with different EOA keys having various permissions.
+- [Universal Profiles](../standards/universal-profile/introduction.md) are abstracted smart accounts that can be controlled with different accounts (either EOA or Smart Contract) having various permissions.
 Therefore, the address of the signer (controller) is decoupled from the address of the account (Universal Profile) you are interacting with.
 EOA signatures can still be verified off-chain.
-However, checking if the related EOA has the needed permissions requires an on-chain call to the [Key Manager](../standards/universal-profile/lsp6-key-manager.md) of the account.
+However, checking if the related EOA has the required [permissions](../standards/universal-profile/lsp6-key-manager#types-of-permissions) requires an on-chain call to the [Key Manager](../standards/universal-profile/lsp6-key-manager.md) of the account.
 The Universal Profile Browser Extension automatically handles permissions checks when interacting with dApps.
 If needed, signatures can be verified manually by [retrieving the controllers](../learn/expert-guides/key-manager/get-controller-permissions.md) of an account and checking their permissions.
 - As developers interact with smart contracts with different or custom functionalities, verifying that certain conditions and methods are set before interacting with them is always recommended.
 Such checks can be done by [detecting interfaces and metadata](../learn/dapp-developer/standard-detection.md) of the given address.
 - When doing network interactions without using a [transaction relay service](../standards/relayer-api.md), the controller of the Universal Profile has to be funded to execute network transactions on behalf of the account.